AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Application of polynomial chaos expansion for uncertainty quantification

-where $W_{i}(\xi_i)$ is the individual PDF of the random variable $\xi_{i}$ \cite{Kumar2016, Kumar2020a}.
-The sum of the polynomial terms $P+1$ in Eq. \ref{eq:decompose} can be expressed with the polynomial order ($p$) and number of input variables ($n$) as:
+Here, $W_{i}(\xi_i)$ represents the individual PDF for each random variable $\xi_{i}$ \cite{Kumar2016, Kumar2020a}.
+The total number of polynomial terms $P+1$ in Eq. \ref{eq:decompose_rephrased} is related to the polynomial order ($p$) and the count of input variables ($n$) as: